How to Determine if Business School Is Right for You?

 Although there are many benefits of going to a business school, it also depends on what career path you want to follow.
 If you plan to go the entrepreneur route, business school may not be your best option.
 Here are a few experiences you can gain without pursuing an MBA:

-If you have a business in mind then having a startup can teach you the factors that make a successful business.
-These factors can include start-up costs, marketing, location, etc. All of this will give you hands-on experience that cannot be learned in a classroom.
+If you have a business in mind you’ll need to learn the factors that make a successful business.
+These factors can include start-up costs, marketing, location, etc. All of this will give you hands-on experience that cannot be obtained in a classroom.

 If you’re unsatisfied with a 9-to-5 career and want more than the status quo, entrepreneurship may be right for you.
 This route allows you to take risks in achieving goals as well as manage high stake projects.